-- /4 The tone or style of the paper is appropriate to an academic audience. - /4 There is an introduction that presents the organization of the paper and the ideas being discussed. - /2 There is a conclusion that summarizes the ideas. - /4 Paragraphs form units of thought, include a topic sentence and details that support the topic sentence.
-There are smooth transitions between paragraphs. - /11 APA format is followed: - character spacing, font style and size, paper color and weight, and margins are appropriate. - pagination is appropriate and includes a header with appropriate spacing. - the running head is appropriate. - the necessary information is included in the centered area of the title page. - there is a title on the first page of text and headings are done appropriately. - the reference list is according to APA format. - the media source is referenced appropriately. - citations in the text are appropriate. - quotes in the text are done appropriately. - the language of the paper is neutral.
+- Paragraphs form units of thought, include a topic sentence and details that support the topic sentence.
+There are smooth transitions between paragraphs. - /11 APA format is followed: - character spacing, font style and size, paper color and weight, and margins are appropriate. - pagination is appropriate and includes a header with appropriate spacing. - the necessary information is included in the centered area of the title page. - there is a title on the first page of text and headings are done appropriately. - ► the reference list is according to APA format.
+(2 marks) - the media source is referenced appropriately in text and reference list.
+(2 marks) - citations in the text are appropriate. - quotes in the text are done appropriately. - the language of the paper is neutral.